tnakazato/priism/INSTALL.md

 $ cd ${PRIISM_DIR}
 $ git clone https://github.com/tnakazato/priism.git
 $ cd priism/
-$ python3.8 -m pip install --upgrade pip
+$ python3.8 -m pip install --user --upgrade pip
-$ python3.8 -m pip install .
+$ python3.8 -m pip install --user .
 ```

 Use PRIISM module as following.
-It is necessary to specify the PATH for the PRIISM module before importing, depending the your installation procedure / environment.
+It might be necessary to specify the PATH for the PRIISM module before importing, for the case of using `--user` or `--prefix` option of `pip` command.
 ```
 $ casa --nologger --nogui
 CASA> import sys